Peripheral artery disease and intermittent claudicationPeripheral arterial disease; PAD; Peripheral vascular disease

 What the results mean:

 ABI over 0.90.An ABI result from 1.00 to 1.40 is considered normal.
 Results from 0.91 to 0.99 are considered borderline.
-If results fall in the borderline range, the patient takes a treadmill test and another ABI measurement.
+If results fall in the borderline range, the person takes a treadmill test and another ABI measurement.
 If the API index drops after exercise, the doctor makes a diagnosis of peripheral artery disease.
+ABI may be normal or even above the normal range (over 1.4) in people who have PAD but whose arteries are significantly thickened and calcified, such as some older adults or people with diabetes.
+If PAD is strongly suspected in these cases, the toe-brachial index (TBI) may be used instead.

 ABI 0.40 to 0.90.ABI measurements below 0.90 are considered abnormal.
 Measurements from 0.40 to 0.90 indicate mild-to-moderate impairment and symptoms such as leg pain.